r4bbitjs/r4bbitjs-website/docs/guides/server-client.md

 );
 ```

-When client sends the message we print the log below.
+When a client sends the message, we print the log below.

 ![An example that displays log of publishing a message](./assets/server-client/publish-log.png)

 ## Close the connection

-You don't need to close connection of your r4bbitjs `client` and `server`.
-Because in a normal app, a `server` should listen until the end of the application lifetime.
+You don't need to close the connection of your r4bbitjs `client` and `server`.
+Because in a normal app, a `server` should listen until the end of the application's lifetime.

-But there are certain cases where you want to close the connection, for that we also provide this option.
+But there are certain cases where you want to close the connection; we also provide this option.

-To close a connection with the rabbitMQ broker you can use `close` method - it's avaliable for both server and client.
+To close a connection with the rabbitMQ broker, you can use `close` method - it's available for both server and client.

 ```ts
 await client.close();
 await server.close();
 ```

-A log displayed after the connection is grafefully closed.
+A log is displayed after the connection is gracefully closed.

 ![An example that displays log of closing the connection](./assets/server-client/connection-closed-log.png)